 Australia: Students live together in comfortable and modern rented beach houses located in Byron Bay region.
-Decisions about living arrangements are made by students upon arrival, with 6-7 students sharing a house and students often also sharing rooms with other students.
-Each of the houses has a television, DVD player and washing machine.
+Decisions about living arrangements are made by students upon arrival, with 4-8 students sharing a house and students usually, also, sharing rooms with other students.
+Each of the houses has a television, Internet access and a washing machine.
 All houses have full kitchen facilities and students will be able to cook their own meals.
 While traveling on field trips, students can expect to stay in hostels, guesthouses, cabins and tents.

 Fiji: During the Fiji trip, students will stay at hostels, eco-resorts and in community-based homestays.